Your finances and COVID-19

 - A moratorium on notices to leave rental accommodation and a moratorium on rent increases until 20 July 2020

 - An increase in the notice period for tenancies of less than six months from 28 to 90 days

 While tenants are expected to pay rent during the COVID-19 pandemic, income supports and Rent Supplement are available to you if you are struggling to pay.
 These supports are provided by the Department of Employment Affairs and Social Protection.
 Any rent arrears built up will be payable, but landlords have been asked to show understanding and reach local arrangements in these circumstances.

-Our overview document on COVID-19 gives information about organisations that support tenants.
+Our document Renting and COVID-19 gives information about organisations that support tenants.

 What support can I get from my utilities supplier?